KizKizz/pso2_mod_manager/README.md

   ```C:\Users\YourUserName\AppData\Roaming\PSO2NGS Mod Manager\shared_preferences.json```
 - Mod files settings are stored in:
   ```...\PSO2 Mod Manager\PSO2ModManSettings.json```
+- If the app started as a blank white screen, resizing it would fix this issue.
 - If the app wont start or crashing on start:

   ```Right click on PSO2NGSModManager.exe > Properties > Compatibility tab > Check the box under Compatibility mode > Apply```